andrejwastaken/Restaurant-App/README.md

 ### 4. Populate the database

-Once everything is set up, you can populate the database with existing data, by running
+Once everything is set up, you can populate the database with existing data.

-`python3 -m tools.scripts.fill_db`

-> For windows users, use python or py instead of python3

-## Notes

-All of the data used in this project is public data from the faculty, collected by various scrapers.

-## License

-This project is licensed under the MIT license.